 On December 30, 2020, the Company and Liberty Interactive LLC ("LIC") completed an internal realignment of the Company's global finance structure that resulted in a common control transaction with Qurate Retail.
 As part of the common control transaction, LIC issued a promissory note ("LIC Note") to the Company with an initial face amount of \$1.8 billion, a stated interest rate of 0.48% and a maturity of December 29, 2029.
 Interest on the LIC Note is paid annually.
-QVC recorded \$2 million of related party interest income for the three months ended March 31, 2022 included in interest expense, net in the consolidated statement of operations.
+QVC recorded \$2 million and \$4 million of related party interest income for the three and six months ended June 30, 2022, respectively, included in interest expense, net in the consolidated statement of operations.